flutter/website/src/docs/development/add-to-app/android/add-flutter-screen.md

 The reference to `@style/LaunchTheme` can be replaced by any Android theme that you'd like to apply to your `FlutterActivity`.
-The choice of theme dictates the colors of system chrome and the background color of the `FlutterActivity` just before the Flutter UI renders itself for the first time.
+The choice of theme dictates the colors applied to Android's system chrome, like Android's navigation bar, and the background color of the `FlutterActivity` just before the Flutter UI renders itself for the first time.

 ### Step 2: Launch FlutterActivity